 On Zaina Lodge’s website, there are two options to book: bed and breakfast only for $345 or the Zaina Experience that includes lunch, dinner, and a day safari for $395.
 I initially opted for the bed and breakfast option but ended up upgrading to the Zaina Experience.

 The manager explained that lunch and dinner would be around $90 if done outside of the package, or I could upgrade for only $50.
-I did not expect lunch and dinner to be so expensive, catching me off guard.
+I did not expect lunch and dinner to be so expensive because of the price of the stay, catching me off guard.

 In a way, they urge you to upgrade because you will pay more money either way.
 Zaina Lodge does not have separate meals, so you are paying for a course of meals.

-Drinks are also not included in the course price, which is ridiculous.
+Drinks are also not included in the course price, which is ridiculous to me.
 Although the drinks were very affordable (¢8-25), there is no reason why the lodge can’t include them since rates began at $400+/night.

 The portions of food are also not worth $45.
-At times in Ghana, the ambiance is more of what you are paying for, but the ambiance was also not logical for the cost.
+At times in Ghana, the ambiance is more of what you are paying for when you visit such establishments, but the ambiance was also not logical for the cost.
 For a place that calls itself a luxury safari lodge, I expected more of a “wow” effect.
 It never came after seeing elephants walk up to the front of the lodge.

 Along with the cost comes a 2-hour day safari available two times a day: 6:30 am and 9:30 am.
 A night safari starts at 6:00 pm and allows you to see nocturnal animals at the Mole National Park, but it comes at an extra cost.
 The day safari is a great experience on its own!